 From the rhyme cipher to the songwriter round...

-Jesse MacLeod has been given the gift of a naturally distinctive, soulful voice.
-Having grown up in the North Torrance district of South Los Angeles County, he first found his love for the microphone when he started going to shows in the LA underground hip hop scene at 16 years old.
+The Hip-Hop emcee turned Americana Singer/Songwriter got his start making his rounds in the LA underground Hip-Hop scene.
+Having grown up in the North Torrance district of South LA county, he first found his love for the mic when he started going to Hip-Hop shows at 16.
 He knew he wanted to be an emcee the first time he heard Slug of Atmosphere on a mix CD and saw LA hip hop legends Freestyle Fellowship perform live.

 He began spitting rhymes in ciphers (freestyle rap circles) at house parties and school.
 This eventually led to him rocking microphones at house parties and by the time he reached college, he was performing regularly in small clubs in the Los Angeles and Orange County underground hip hop scene.